EMG-MU/WAPPAC_docs/docs/competition_overview.md

 The workflow for participants is straightforward:

-1. **Develop** your controller locally using the simulation platform.
+1. **Develop** your controller locally using the WAPPAC simulation platform.

 2. **Test locally** with provided wave scenarios and tools.

 3. **Generate evaluation files**.

 4. **Submit** your controller, evaluation files and a report for official evaluation by the organizers.
-For further details refer to {doc}`submission`

 This ensures a **fair, repeatable, and secure evaluation** of all participants’ controllers.